joneubank/adventofcode/README.md

 **P1:** add up total of input

 **P2:** find index (starting from 1) of first instance where running total = -1

+### Day 2:
+Wrapping paper and ribbon calculations.
+Input is list of rectangular gift dimensions.

+Each solution has a formula to calculate required paper or ribbon.
+Final answer for each is sum across all boxes